-SRI Press is the publications division of Statistical Research, Inc. (SRI), which was established in 1983 by Chairman of the Board Dr. Jeffrey H. Altschul to provide an avenue for creative people to produce interesting and exciting work on the human condition.
-Dr. Altschul’s vision, and the company’s challenge, is to dependably meet the objectives of clients who must comply with cultural resource laws even as we produce significant anthropological and archaeological research.
+SRI Press is the publications division of Statistical Research, Inc. (SRI), which was established in 1983 by Deborah L. and Jeffrey H. Altschul to provide a vehicle for creative people to do interesting and exciting work on the human condition.
+The Altschuls’ vision, and the company’s challenge, is to dependably meet the objectives of clients who must comply with cultural resource laws even as we produce significant anthropological and archaeological research.
 As such, SRI Press is committed to distributing the results of this research to a wide audience, including professional archaeologists, avocational archaeologists, and general readers.
 Toward this goal, we maintain two types of publications, SRI Press Books and SRI Technical Series, which are designed to achieve different objectives and reach different readers.

 In keeping with the company’s mission, SRI Press publications seek to enlighten the public about our common history and shared past.
 The broad-interest volumes in archaeology, anthropology, history, and ethnography published under SRI Press use the results of our work to open the past to wider audiences.
 These efforts have resulted in artfully written, graphically rich volumes that encompass a wide range of subject matter.
 Reviewers have routinely praised the depth and high quality of SRI Press publications.
 In 2008, SRI Press book Fragile Patterns: The Archaeology of the Western Papaguería, was selected as a Southwest Book of the Year.
 SRI Press also exhibits Press titles and Technical Series at conferences around the world.